 In Production Arts, we break down traditional boundaries and challenge convention, giving you the chance to work with students from other art forms.
-If you join us as an undergraduate, you will work with students on the Acting and Music programmes during the first-year workshop project.
-And each year, our facilities are handed over to students for an entire day of informal showcases as part of the annual Guildhall Festival.
-You can also work with GLE (Guildhall Live Events) and develop your own creative projects, as well as have the opportunity to collaborate with students across the School as part of undisciplined, our cross-arts programme.
+If you join us as an undergraduate, you will work with students on the Acting and Music programmes during the first-year cross-School project.
+You will have the opportunity to collaborate with other students and develop your own designs, installations and creative outputs in dedicated projects slots and an end-of-year Festival.
+You can also work with Guildhall Live Events on a range of leading-edge digital production projects, as well as have the opportunity to collaborate with students across the School as part of undisciplined, our cross-arts programme.

-Level Programme Duration Undergraduate BA Honours in Production Arts Three years BA Honours in Digital Design & Production Three years Postgraduate MA in Collaborative Theatre Production & Design One year
+Level Programme Duration Undergraduate BA Honours in Production Arts Three years BA Honours in Digital Design & Production Three years Postgraduate MA Collaborative Performance Making One year